 Let’s be honest: There’s nothing Zen about starting your day with an alarm clock blaring in your face.
 Who ever thought being scared out of your sheets was a good idea, anyway?
-Instead of being jolted from a peaceful slumber, self-care guru and Well+Good Council member Latham Thomas‘s idea of rising involves something a lot more soothing: chimes.
+Instead of being jolted from a peaceful slumber, self-care expert and Well+Good Council member Latham Thomas‘s idea of rising involves something a lot more soothing: chimes.

 “Alarm—the word ‘alarm.’
 We’re setting this thing like two feet away from our head.
 There are all kinds of other things you can use to wake yourself up instead.” —Latham Thomas